- 100g Mainland Natural Butter

 - Heat butter in a pot over a low to medium heat, add onions and gently fry for 8 minutes with the lid on.
 They should be lightly golden in colour and softened.

-- Remove lid, increase the heat and stir for another 8-10 minutes untill the onions are browned.
+- Remove lid, increase the heat and stir for another 8-10 minutes until the onions are browned.

 - Add brown sugar, thyme and bay leaves and stir for 3-4 minutes.
 Stir in brandy or sherry, allowing it to evaporate slightly over the heat, then add the beef stock and mustard.
 Simmer for 25 minutes, then season with salt and pepper to taste.